Home for the Holidays (song): Other versions

 In 1968, Robert Goulet covered the song for his holiday album, Robert Goulet's Wonderful World Of Christmas.

 Perhaps the most iconic version of the song, other than the original Perry Como version, is the Carpenters’ recording on their 1984 LP release, An Old Fashioned Christmas.

 In 1987, the Muppets sang it in the ABC special, A Muppet Family Christmas.

 In 1992, Joe Pass recorded a jazz guitar instrumental cover for his holiday album, Six-String Santa.

 In November and December 1993, Sears aired a "Home for the Holidays" ad campaign, using instrumental renditions of the song itself.

 In January 2000, a Garth Brooks version, from Garth Brooks & the Magic of Christmas, reached No. 63 on Billboard's Hot Country Singles & Tracks chart.

+In 2002, singer Barry Manilow released a version of the song on his Christmas album "A Christmas Gift of Love."
+Manilow's version was also included on the 2003 compilation album Now That's What I Call Christmas!: The Signature Collection.

 In 2010, Mandy Barnett recorded the song for her holiday album, Winter Wonderland.

 On December 1, 2011, Alfonso Gomez-Rejon directed about six singing and dancing mall performances of "Home for the Holidays" by Carly Foulkes and 100 Chicago-area women in magenta dresses at the Woodfield Mall.
 It was used in a television commercial for T-Mobile starting on December 12.

-A 2011 duet between Cyndi Lauper and Norah Jones did well on the Billboard Adult Contemporary chart, peaking at No. 11 and at No. 22 on the Adult Contemporary Radio Airplay Chart in the U.S.
+A 2011 duet between Cyndi Lauper and Norah Jones did well on the Billboard Adult Contemporary chart, peaking at No. 11 on the Adult Contemporary Radio Airplay Chart in the U.S.

 Pentatonix covered the song for their 2021 Christmas album Evergreen.